 Creating an employer brand is really similar to creating a story, a voice as an employer!
 Heineken created the ‘Go Places’ employer branding campaign in over one and a half years.
 Gathering information was a critical part of the campaign and the video highlighted the EVP at Heineken.

-Creating an employer brand requires a strategic approach toward how your company attracts, engages, and retains talent.
+Creating an employer brand and professional branding assets requires a strategic approach toward how your company attracts, engages, and retains talent.
 It’s a continuous and iterative process that involves everyone in the team.

 Creating and consistently updating strong visuals for your employer brand is crucial in attracting the right talent.
 Whether it’s your corporate website, revealing the culture and workspace or engaging posts on social media showcasing day-to-day activities, visuals tell a compelling story.
 For impactful visual content consider utilizing a range of poster templates designed to captivate and communicate with potential candidates effectively.
 They’re highly customizable and can reflect the uniqueness of your brand effortlessly, strengthening your recruitment campaigns.